muziejus/javascripting-english-major/7-errors.md

 that `"Splinter"` is the last value.
 Instead, it uses `.filter()` to return all the strings that *do not* match `"Splinter"`.
 That’s what `!==` means.
-So we get an array of all the strings except `"Splinter"`, and that happens to be our turtles array, which we can then reverse with no difficult and print to the webpage.
+So we get an array of all the strings except `"Splinter"`, and that happens to be our turtles array, which we can then reverse with no difficulty and print to the webpage.

 The trick here is to break down the program into tiny pieces and to test our